 What’s the difference between a registered agent service and a commercial registered agent service?
 A commercial registered agent service has been registered with the Division of Corporations as a registered agent service.
 It’s not something that’s required of registered agent services and, in fact, there are many fine Utah registered agents that aren’t commercial.

-If you choose a registered agent service, it’s pretty much guaranteed that you’ll receive all of the mail that is sent to your business in Utah and your personal information will remain safe.
-The only real downside of using a registered agent service is that you’ll have to pay a registered agent fee, which is typically between $99-$299 per year.
+If you choose a registered agent service, it’s pretty much guaranteed that you’ll receive all mail that is sent to your business in Utah and your personal information will remain safe.
+The only real downside of using a registered agent service is that you’ll have to pay a registered agent fee, which is typically between $99–$299 per year.

 However, the fact that you could lose the “good standing” status of your business and that a default judgment could be made against your company resulting in possibly losing your entire Utah LLC, it’s well worth the money to hire a Utah registered agent service.
 In fact, I recommend hiring a registered agent service to EVERY new Utah LLC.